spinnaker/spinnaker.github.io/community/contributing/docs/docs-style-guide.md

 ### Use sentence capitalization for headings

 ~~~~~~~~~
-# Creating a custom webhook stage
+# Create a custom webhook stage

-## Configuring parameters for custom webhook stages
+## Configure parameters for custom webhook stages
 ~~~~~~~~~

 ### Line breaks
-U#se a single newline to separate block-level content like headings, lists, images, code blocks, paragraphs, and others.
+Use a single newline to separate block-level content like headings, lists, images, code blocks, paragraphs, and others.

 ### Use camel case for API objects